nylas/sync-engine/README.md

 9. Then copy `config-sample.cfg` to `config.cfg` and change it appropriately for your local MySQL database and hostname.

+10. Create the mysql database with 'mysql -uroot -p < tools/create-db.sql' (you'll have to specify your mysql server's root password when prompted).

 10. Nginx needs some SSL certificates.
 Go ask Michael for those, or create your own self-signed ones.

 11. Run `sudo nginx -c deploy/nginx.conf -p ./` to start nginx